Glossary

 Context window

 Section titled “Context window”The amount of text Claude can process in a single conversation, measured in tokens.
-Currently 200K tokens (roughly 150,000 words) for all models.
-Opus 4.6 has a 1M token context available in beta with tier 4 API access.
+200K tokens (roughly 150,000 words) for Haiku 4.5.
+Opus 4.6 and Sonnet 4.6 support 1M tokens at GA standard pricing since 13 March 2026, no beta header or special access required.
+600 image/PDF page limit.

 Cowork

 Section titled “Cowork”Claude’s autonomous mode.
-Runs in Claude Desktop on macOS and Windows x64 (arm64 not supported).
-Gives Claude the ability to read files, browse the web, execute code, and take multi-step actions — all in a sandboxed environment on your computer.
+Runs in Claude Desktop on macOS (Apple Silicon / M1 or later) and Windows x64.
+Intel Macs and Windows ARM64 are not supported.
+Gives Claude the ability to read files, browse the web, execute code, and take multi-step actions, all in a sandboxed environment on your computer.
 Requires Pro or above.
+Recent additions include Dispatch (send tasks from mobile), Computer Use (screen control), and Projects (persistent workspaces).

 Extended thinking